 Read text from shipping labels, licenses, component markings, and damaged barcodes with integrated OCR capabilities on Datalogic scanners.

 In enterprise environments, damaged or poorly printed barcodes can significantly impact productivity.
-Traditional scanning solutions either fail completely or require operators to manually transcribe the human-readable text beneath barcodes - a time-consuming and error-prone process.
-SnapOCR bridges this gap by combining barcode scanning with intelligent OCR technology in a single, unified workflow.
+Traditional scanning solutions either fail completely or require operators to manually transcribe bad printed barcodes or other human-readable printed information, which is a time-consuming and error-prone process.

 Overview